-Despite the research and studies conducted on the effect of Employees' mood on their productivity; However, the concern was for human, intellectual, economic and social capital; But looking at psychological capital as a resource that goes beyond human capital (experiences, knowledge, skills, and capabilities), social capital (relationships, contacts, friends), and thought and economic capital, has given psychological capital great importance in studies and research (Luthans, at. al, 2004: 145); and (Ismail, 2019: 4).
-Many psychologists and management scholars considered that there is an overlap between the individual's feelings, and his ability to produce and carry out tasks and responsibilities, and (Gohel, 2012: 36) considered that psychological capital is personal qualities that help the individual to be productive and work efficiently.
+Despite the research and studies conducted on the effect of Employees' mood on their productivity; However, the concern was for human, intellectual, economic and social capital; But by viewing psychological capital as a resource that goes beyond human capital (experiences, knowledge, skills, and capabilities), social capital (relationships, contacts, friends), and thought and economic capital, psychological capital has been given great importance in studies and research (Luthans, at . al, 2004: 145); and (Ismail, 2019: 4).

-Tsui, Nifadkar, & Ou (2007) referred to some interpretations of psychological capital as the gap between what the employee expects and what is in his organization, and considered that the employee's sense of satisfaction, the ability to develop and the training systems provided to him, in addition to the leadership style And the availability of other opportunities for work to adopt his concepts about psychological capital, and his enjoyment of psychological well-being within his profession, as they see that there are trends by the employee towards his profession before his practices and this may reflect negatively and positively on his understanding and awareness, and thus the formation of psychological capital.
+Tsui, Nifadkar, & Ou (2007) referred to psychological capital as the gap between what the employee expects and what is reality in his organization.
+The other for work adopts his concepts about psychological capital, and his enjoyment of psychological well-being within his profession, as they see that there are trends by the employee towards his profession before his practices and this may reflect negatively and positively on his understanding and awareness, and thus the formation of psychological capital.